 On Friday 17th October 2025, pupils in Key Stage One took part in a virtual author visit where children’s presenter Katy Ashworth and award-winning illustrator Colleen Lamour presented a special event to introduce 'This That What' their picture book all about busy brains and celebrating what makes us different!

-Pupils in Year 4 to Year 6 are very much looking forward to a virtual author visit on Friday 7th November 2025.
+Pupils in Year 4 to Year 6 took part in a virtual author visit on Friday 7th November 2025.

-They will join award-winning, bestselling author Sathnam Sanghera as he speaks about Journeys of Empire, his expert, engaging and essential look at Britain’s imperial past.
+They joined award-winning, bestselling author Sathnam Sanghera as he spoke about Journeys of Empire, his expert, engaging and essential look at Britain’s imperial past.

-On Tuesday 8th July 2025, we took part in the PiraMidd Spelling Bee, against other collaborative schools, at St Anne's Academy.
+On 10th March 2026, Hollin Primary took part in the PiraMidd Spelling Bee, against other schools in our collaborative schools.
+The event took place at St Anne's Academy.

-Well done to our two Year 5 boys who brought home trophies for their performance at the PiraMidd Spelling Bee.
+Well done to the two pupils who represented Hollin at the Spelling Bee.
 The standard was incredibly high.
-Well done to all finalists.
+One of our pupils was the overall winner.